-Course No Course Outcome Knowledge Level , K1 & K2 CO1 mechanism of hormone action I and II and also communication between the endocrine glands and target organs.
+Course No Course Outcome Knowledge Level Remember about the hormones, hormone secretion; understand the K1 & K2 CO1 mechanism of hormone action I and II and also communication between the endocrine glands and target organs the chuochine glanus and target organs.
 CO2 Illustrate the thyroid and parathyroid gland, type of hormones, physiological response and pathophysiology of gland.
 K1 & K2 CO3 Understand and remember the hormonal actions of pancreas and GIT K1,K2 & k3 CO4 Apply the knowledge of hormonal synthesis, chemistry and action of supra renal gland.
-K1 & K2 CO5 Illustrate the male and female reproductive system, synthesis of hormones, significance and pathophysiology of gonads.
-K1 ,K2 &K3
+K1 & K2

+CO5 Illustrate the male and female reproductive system, synthesis of K1 ,K2 hormones &K3